microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Get-MgBetaApplicationTemplate](Get-MgBetaApplicationTemplate.md)
 Retrieve the properties of an applicationTemplate object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationTemplateCount](Get-MgBetaApplicationTemplateCount.md)
 Get the number of the resource

 ### [Get-MgBetaApplicationTokenIssuancePolicy](Get-MgBetaApplicationTokenIssuancePolicy.md)
 List the tokenIssuancePolicy objects that are assigned to an application.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationTokenIssuancePolicyByRef](Get-MgBetaApplicationTokenIssuancePolicyByRef.md)
 List the tokenIssuancePolicy objects that are assigned to an application.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationTokenIssuancePolicyCount](Get-MgBetaApplicationTokenIssuancePolicyCount.md)
 Get the number of the resource